 The problems began with something called “coin clipping.”
 For centuries, coins were made of precious metals — gold and silver, often — and therefore, had intrinsic value beyond their stated denominations.
 You could shave a bit off the edge of a coin, keep the clipped-off piece for yourself, and use the almost-complete coin in a subsequent transaction.
 From pass to pass, the coin’s change in size and shape would hardly be noticeable.
 But in time, it became obvious.
 Here’s a screenshot from Wikipedia of three otherwise similar coins dating back to the 4th or 5th century, showing the effect of coin clipping.

-Over time, you’d end up with coins which merchants would understandably be quick to reject.
+Over time, you’d end up with coins that merchants would understandably be quick to reject.
 But the problem was even worse than that.
 HowStuffWorks explains:

 The average bag of English coins was just a hodgepodge of damaged and unrecognizable silver chunks.
 As such, forgers had a field day.
 Since English coins varied so widely in size and quality, it was easy to pass off even the most sloppy knockoffs as legal tender.
 Riots broke out as faith in the English currency plummeted.